Genesis 46-47

 Abraham’s journey started with a revelation from God and now, nearing the end of Jacob’s journey, we get one more revelation from God.
 Jacob started his journey at Beersheba (Genesis 28:10) where he met God and it is here at Beersheba that God speaks to him again to close everything up.

 We then get another genealogy.
 Again, as we’re coming to the end of Genesis, the author wants you to notice how many enter Egypt.
-The number seventy often meant ‘the totality of’, so the main take away is that the whole family is now in Egypt.
+The number 70 often meant ‘the totality of’, so the main take away is that the whole family is now in Egypt.
 When they leave Egypt in Exodus, the family is going to be a bit bigger.

-Next comes more evidence of the favour Joeseph has with Pharaoh.
+Next comes more evidence of the favour Joseph has with Pharaoh.
 Even though Joseph’s family are shepherds and Egyptians despise shepherds, Pharaoh is still willing to bless Joseph’s family and give the best of his land.

 Joseph’s favour with God is clearly demonstrated as God continues to bless him and make him fruitful.
 Joseph sells grain to all of Egypt, buying up livestock, and land for Pharaoh before ultimately introducing a new tax.